CodingItWrong/outsidein.dev/docs/react/6-writing-data.md

 ## Clearing the Text Field
 Now let's look into those edge cases:

-* The form should clear out the text field after you save a restaurant
+* The form should clear out the text field after you save a restaurant.
-* If the form is submitted with an empty restaurant name, it should show a validation error, and not submit to the server
+* If the form is submitted with an empty restaurant name, it should show a validation error, and not submit to the server.
-* If the save fails an error message should be shown, and the restaurant name should not be cleared
+* If the save fails an error message should be shown, and the restaurant name should not be cleared.

 First, let's implement the form clearing out the text field after saving.
 In `NewRestaurantForm.spec.js`, add a new test: